ros-infrastructure/infrastructure-website/README.md

 1. Ensure you have Ruby and Bundler installed.
 2. Clone the project repository.
 3. Run `bundle install` to install the necessary Ruby gems.
+4. Follow [repo fetching instructions](#fetching-repo-data) to fetch the repository data.
-4. Use `nanoc live` to start a local development server.
+5. Use `nanoc live` to start a local development server.

+### Fetching Repo Data

+The project website fetches data about its managed repositories from the list present in [repos.yml](./repos.yml)

+To fetch the repository data run `./fech_repositories.rb` script.
+This script generates all the repositories markdown files in the `content/repos` directory.